INDIRECT Function In Excel

-In next INDIRECT Excel example, we will be using the INDIRECT function in excel to create a dependent list.
-We have a list of the position of an employee in a company, then for each position we have the names of the employees
+In the next INDIRECT Excel example, we will be using the INDIRECT function in excel to create a dependent list.
+We have a list of the position of an employee in a company; then, for each position, we have the names of the employees.

-Now, in cell I2 we will be creating a list for different employee rank as their positions and in I3 we will show list which will be dependent on the value in I2.
-If I2 is a director then I3 should reflect the names of director that Andrew and Micheal, if I2 is Manager, then I3 should reflect the names of manager that is Camille, David, Davis, and William and in the same way for the supervisor.
+Now, in cell I2, we will be creating a list for different employee ranks as their positions, and in I3, we will show a list which will be dependent on the value in I2.
+If I2 is a director, then I3 should reflect the names of directors that Andrew and Micheal; if I2 is Manager, then I3 should reflect the names of the manager that is Camille, David, Davis, and William and in the same way for the supervisor.

-In this case, again we will use the INDIRECT function in excel to create the dependent list.
-Using data validation, in settings selecting validation criteria as a list and in source field we will be using the INDIRECT function in excel as follows
+In this case, again, we will use the INDIRECT function in excel to create the dependent list.
+Data validation, in settings selecting validation criteria as a list and in the source field, we will be using the INDIRECT function in excel as follows.

 This has been a guide to INDIRECT Excel Function.
 Here we discuss the INDIRECT Formula in excel and how to use the INDIRECT function in Excel along with practical examples and downloadable excel templates.
 You may also have a look at these other lookup and reference functions in excel